Ronan Curtis outlines his hopes to piece together a goal scoring run after goals against Cambridge and Charlton Athletic

-Portsmouth winger Ronan Curtis outlines his hopes to piece together a goals coring run after the Republic of Ireland international notched against Cambridge United and Charlton Athletic
+Portsmouth winger Ronan Curtis outlines his hopes to piece together a goal scoring run after the Republic of Ireland international’s goals against Cambridge United and Charlton Athletic

 Ronan Curtis explained how he wasn’t discouraged by his six game goalless run at the beginning of the season, after netting twice in his last three outings.